Barton, Preston

 Barton is a linear village and civil parish in the City of Preston, Lancashire, England.
-The parish had a population of 1,150, of whom 552 were male and 598 were female, according to the 2011 census.
+The parish had a population of 1,493, according to the 2021 census.

 Geography

 The village is about 6 mi north of Preston and 2 mi north of Broughton.
 The parish is bound by the A6 road to the west.
 A bridge carries the A6 over the West Coast Main Line railway north of the village hall.
 The M6 motorway also passes through the parish, splitting the village, west of the motorway, from the rest of the parish.

 Barton Brook flows north east to south west through the parish and is so named from the point where Sparling Brook joins Westfield Brook south of Barton Old Hall.
 A marker for the parish boundary with Broughton is on the A6 at Cardwell Bridge over the brook.
 The bridge was rebuilt in 1921 after being damaged by floods.

 Barton Grange was built as the country residence for John Healey, a local mill owner and was later the home of Levi Collison MP.
 In 1940 it was requisitioned by the War Office and is now a hotel.

 Barton is named on the base of three milestones along the Garstang Road.
 One is now in Broughton after parish boundary changes.
 All three are listed by Historic England.